MangoCat827/Spotcat/README.md

 > **⚠️ Important:** This plugin is compatible **ONLY with macOS** and requires the Spotify desktop application to be
 > installed.
 >
-> Spotyy is a plugin for all JetBrains IDEs (IntelliJ IDEA, Android Studio, PyCharm, WebStorm, etc.) that lets you
+> Spotcat is a plugin for all JetBrains IDEs (IntelliJ IDEA, Android Studio, PyCharm, WebStorm, etc.) that lets you
 > control Spotify directly from your IDE status bar:

 - ▶️ Play/pause your music with one click